-The current and planned work is based on engagements with stakeholders during two reconnaissance missions to Addis Ababa.
-During the missions, in depth consultations took place with various departments in the City Administration as well as with a number of key stakeholders.
+The current and planned work in Addis Ababa is based primarily on stakeholder engagements.
+During city visits, in depth consultations take place with various departments in the City Administration as well as with a number of key stakeholders.

 FACTS & FIGURES

-- 40% of growth is due to rural-urban migration
+- 40% of city growth is due to rural-urban migration.

-- Addis has many urban rivers that flow through the city
+- Addis Ababa has many urban rivers that flow through the city.

-Urban natural asset mapping: As part of the EO4CBI project (lead by Space4environment), remote sensed satellite data was produced.
+As part of the EO4CBI project (lead by Space4environment), remote sensed satellite data was produced for the City of Addis Ababa.
 The data produced included:

 - Connectivity to natural areas